oss-tsukuba/incus-auto/example/gfarm/README-gfarm.md

 ## Good-bye

-- run `make down` to remove only containers
+- Run `make down` to remove only containers
-- run `make CLEAN` to destroy the environemnt
+- Run `make CLEAN` to destroy the environemnt